LuigiRussoDev/Covid19Detection/README.md

 # Covid19Detection
 In this project I want to show the results about detections COVID19 through X-Ray Images using a DeepLearning approach.
 Although the data available are still scarce, I have tried to create a machine learning model through a neural network ResNet50.
-This model was made by myself and I did not make use of pretrained models available.
+This model was made by myself so I didnt use pretrained models available.
-I have tried to make the project as personal as possible.

  ### Model Description
 The model is a Convolutional Neural Network with shortcuts as showed in this paper: https://arxiv.org/pdf/1512.03385.pdf